Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

 Breve on the left.
 Latte on the right

-A breve can be a nice pick-me-up, but I prefer the more laid-back flavor of a latte most of the time.
+A breve makes a great pick-me-up, but most days I lean toward the easygoing flavor of a latte.

 Related coffee comparison articles

-Are you wondering how the breve and latte compare to other coffees?
+Curious how a breve and a latte stack up against other coffees?

 And to compare more coffees, visit the coffee comparison hub!